Roll with the Punches (Bryan Adams album)

 Roll with the Punches is the sixteenth studio album by the Canadian singer-songwriter Bryan Adams, released on 29 August 2025, on Adams' own Bad Records record label.

 Composition and lyrics

 The album's title track has been described as a "hefty rock stomper", is about resilience and "the spirit of getting back up no matter how hard you've been knocked down" according to Bryan Adams himself.

 Release and promotion

-The albums's title track was released as the lead single from the album on 7 February 2025, accompanied with a music video.
+The album's title track was released as the lead single from the album on 7 February 2025, accompanied with a music video.
 "Make Up Your Mind" was released as the album's second single on 6 March 2025.
 The third single, "Never Ever Let You Go" was released on 7 May 2025.
 "A Little More Understanding" was released on 16 July 2025.
 A tour to promote the album was announced on 23 April 2025, which will reportedly be his biggest tour in years.
-A special edition will be released and will contain a second disc with acoustic recordings, and a boxed set.
+A special edition was also released that contained a second disc with acoustic recordings, and a boxed set.

+In fall of 2025, Adams launched the "Roll with the Punches" tour with performances scheduled at venues throughout North America.
+The tour continued into 2026.

+On 18 April 2026, Adams released Tough Town as a separate vinyl album for Record Store Day, which was previously only available as a bonus disc with the Roll with the Punches deluxe edition box set.
+A worldwide digital edition of Tough Town was issued on 24 July 2026 across all major streaming services.